-It’s 5 o’clock somewhere, so feel free to crack a cold one and hit play after we rewind this classic country performance.
+It’s 5 o’clock somewhere, so feel free to crack a cold one and hit play as we rewind this classic country music performance.

 Setting the Stage